MarcAnt01/ACSwitch/README.md

 * Make sure you have `zip` available in your PATH, i.e., `sudo apt install zip`

+* Commit your modifications as the cleanup will hard reset all repos to the last commit (please don't mind it, I need this feature personally).

 * Run `./build.sh`, this is a wrapper script around other scripts that may patch source files, compile acc binaries and pack a flashable zip out of 'em.
 If you need just the binaries, get them out of it.